gaurav2310a/news/README.md

 ## 👨‍💻 Author

-Built with ❤️ using Next.js and React
+Built with ❤️ using Next.js and Typescript by Gaurav Aggarwal